Which place is cheaper, Rome or Barcelona?

 Barcelona is a friendly big city where you can fill many days.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

-You'll find food and shopping around the fun-filled city of Rome.
+You'll find food and shopping around the ancient city of Rome.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

-Barcelona is a colorful city where you can fill many days.
+Barcelona is a youthful city where you can fill many days.
 Make sure you visit the old town while you're here.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 Rome is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Rome, one week is sufficent for most.
 It will give you the chance to have new experiences.